This is the forty-second in a series of reviews of the best dive resort locations around the world. In this post, the focus is the Canary Islands.

 Background – Set only 100 kilometers (62 miles) west of Morocco, an Autonomous Community of Spain, the Canary Islands consist of 7 main islands and a number of smaller ones and islets.
-They are of volcanic origin with a semi-arid climate and varied landscapes of mountains and primary forests in some locations and sparse, barren and desert like terrain in others.
+They are of volcanic origin with a semi-arid climate and varied landscapes of mountains and primary forests in some locations and sparse, barren and desert-like terrain in others.
 The total area is 7,493 square kilometers (2,893 square miles) and has a length of 550 kilometers (344 miles).
 During the time of European colonization starting in the 14th century they served as a stopover for galleons in transit.
-Today there is a thriving economy based on tourism, construction and cultivation of tobacco, bananas, and a number of other fruits and vegetables.
+Today there is a thriving economy based on tourism, construction, and cultivation of tobacco, bananas, and a number of other fruits and vegetables.
 Tourism makes up 32% of GDP with 16,000,000 visitors annually.
-People come for the pleasant warm climate, intriguing landscapes, natural environment, seaside atmosphere and bustling, modern city life, if desired, or quaint peaceful villages, if that suits the fancy.
-The population of 2.2 million includes 82.5% that are Spanish born and the rest made up of people originally from Morocco, Italy, Venezuela, Cuba and the Dominican Republic.
+People come for the pleasantly warm climate, intriguing landscapes, natural environment, seaside atmosphere, and bustling, modern city life if desired, or quaint peaceful villages, if that suits the fancy.
+The population of 2.2 million includes 82.5% that is Spanish born and the rest made up of people originally from Morocco, Italy, Venezuela, Cuba, and the Dominican Republic.
 Spanish is the language spoken by all with English also widely in use.

 To check out liveaboard diving opportunities, click here: liveaboard diving.

 Here are reviews of the other Macronesia scuba diving areas:

 - Best Madeira Islands Portugal Vacations Scuba Diving